 A stunning safari destination in Limpopo’s Welgevonden Private Game Reserve, Mhondoro Game Lodge has a unique underground waterhole hide – just the spot for snatching wildlife sightings unobtrusively.
-Connected to the main lodge by a reinforced concrete tunnel, the hide offers a safe and very rewarding way of viewing wildlife from within a structure.
-This is a magnificent opportunity to get the wildlife pics you’ve always wanted, from a great position – almost as if you were right among the animals.
+Connected to the main lodge by a reinforced concrete tunnel, the hide offers a safe and very rewarding way of viewing wildlife.
 Ellies are among the animals you could expect to see here, as well as regular warthogs and baboons.
 Check Availability & Rates

 At Jaci’s Lodges in Madikwe Game Reserve the submerged Terrapin Hide is a great water-level vantage point from which to get outstanding wildlife pics.
 Eight photographers can be accommodated in the hide, and get access via an underground tunnel.
 It is positioned at the centre of a watering hole and offers sightings 24/7.
 With a bed in the hide, an overnight stay in the hide is an option too!
 Mail us.